sadia-Iqbal6/CS112/README.md

 Braille Translator- A Java project developed for CS212: Data Structures** at Rutgers University.
 This program translates Braille encodings to English letters and vice versa using a binary search tree (BST).

+CyberCrimeInvestigation- A Java project developed for CS212: Data Structures** at Rutgers University.
+This program tracks hackers and their incidents using a hash table with chaining and supports dynamic resizing.